sandinosaso/bunch-assessments/README.md

     line!
 Font and load optimization using chuncks fo files.
   - *Catch problems:* Commits hooks that check for lint errors.
 CI: AppVeyor and TravisCI setups included by default

-Also tried a little of styled-components (but I did failed using the properly I think I have to think more about it, this also lack a good CSS definitions structure, mostly because I did not pick one paradigm and tried different approaches)

 ### What is this repository for? ###

 * Bunch Assessments